Bandon, Co. Cork

 During the famine in the mid-1840s, sheds were erected and an extra floor added to the idiots' ward to accommodate 150 extra inmates.
 Fever patients were accommodated in a shed erected in the infirmary yard.
 A fever hospital was subsequently erected at the east of the workhouse.
 The workhouse had its own burial ground at the east of the site.

-Almost all the buildings were burnt down during the troubles in 1921.
 A new hospital was then erected on the site which is now the home of Bandon Community Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Cork City and County Archives, 33a Great William O'Brien Street, Blackpool, Cork.
 Holdings include: Board of Guardian Minute Books (1839-1924); Master's Journal (1921-1925); Indoor Relief Registers (1920-25); Weekly Tobacco Account (1920-25); etc.